HIV Overview

 Is it safe to use an investigational HIV drug?

-The benefits and possible risks of participating in a clinical trial or an expanded access program are explained to people before they decide whether to participate through a process called “informed consent.”
-The informed consent process involves disclosing to potential research participants all the information needed to make an informed decision about whether to participate in the clinical trial.
+The exact benefits and possible risks of participating in a clinical trial or an expanded access program are explained before someone starts using an investigational drug through a process called informed consent.

 How can a person find more information on investigational HIV drugs?